vibeus/vibe-website/content/demo/video-demo.md

           exact_length: 1:31
         tab_panel:
           video_overview:
-            content: Get an overview of Vibe App store, and app launch center, where you can view and easily switch between the open apps.
+            content: Get an overview of Vibe App store and see the app launch center, where you can easily switch between or split screen open apps.
           resources:
             faqs:
               - title: How to download applications?